Agent Sai Srinivasa Athreya: Plot

-Meanwhile, Sneha and Vamsi find that Ajay, Harsha, and Vasudha collaborated on a college project about religious crimes in India and collect the material along with their photos.
-Looking at the photos, Athreya realises that the dead body of Vasudha had a tattoo from childhood, while Vasudha in a picture does not.
-Then Athreya reveals that Vasudha and her dad are running the whole operation.
-Being criminology graduates Ajay, and Harsha are investigating about the unidentified dead bodies.
-They started their investigation from Ongole and reaches to Nellore they found the Talisman in the dead body and at the same time Athreya came across the body to investigate and got arrested, where Ajay and Harsha wants to approach Athreya for taking his service, but was too late.
+Meanwhile, Sneha and Vamsi find that Ajay, Harsha, and Vasudha were students who collaborated on a college project about religious crimes in India and collect their photos.
+Looking at the photos, Athreya realizes Vasudha is not dead and is the mastermind of the entire operation.
+Being criminology graduates, Ajay and Harsha were investigating the unidentified dead bodies - to get them off their trail, Vasudha had them murdered and was about to send Athreya to jail for their murders.
+When this failed, she tried to murder Athreya and frame Bobby for it.

-Vasudha wanted to kill Ajay and Harsha and set up Athreya in a narcotics case so that nobody could trace the dead body to her, but their plan failed when Athreya proved himself innocent in court by showing the CCTV footage in prison and received bail.
-Vasudha comes with a new plan by killing Athreya and sets up Bobby and to divert the cops.
-Her father lodges a false complaint and later declares to believe she was missing and found dead like the unidentified bodies.
-After going to Bethaballi Amman NGO's office to find it empty, Athreya deduces that Vasudha went to Rajasthan to set up there new hideout in Karni Mata Temple where the team catches her and her father there and hands them over to the Nellore police.
-Athreya bids his goodbye to Bobby and he along with Sneha, visits the crematory to pay their respects to Mahalakshmi.
+After going to Bethaballi Amman NGO's office to find it empty, Athreya deduces that Vasudha went to Rajasthan to set up their new hideout in Karni Mata Temple where the team catches her and her father and hands them over to the Nellore police.
+Athreya bids his goodbye to Bobby and he along with Sneha, visits the crematorium to pay their respects to Mahalakshmi.
 Finally, Athreya continues his petty cases and logs heads with local police again which hints towards a sequel.